ckoirama/ckpl/README.md

 3. Astrometry: Using astrometry.net the light images are reduced astrometrically.

-4. Staking: From the reduced table file, the program stack the images that match the stack column.
+4. (In development) Staking: From the reduced table file, the program stack the images that match the stack column.

 FAQ